Custom Corona Treatment Rollers

 Suitable Lines and Applications

-- BOPP, PET, PE, CPP, and other packaging film corona treating lines
+BOPP, PET, PE, CPP, and similar packaging film treating lines

-- Protective film, release film, functional film, and label material production
+release film, protective film, functional film, and label material production

-- Pre-treatment sections before film printing, coating, laminating, or bonding
+pre-treatment sections before printing, coating, laminating, or bonding

 What a Corona Treatment Roller Does